What Are the Best Family Travel Tips for Stress-Free Trips?

 2. Pick a Place That Actually Works for Kids

-Let’s be honest, just because a place looks stunning on Instagram doesn’t mean it’s family-friendly.
+Let’s be honest.
+Just because a place looks stunning on Instagram doesn’t mean it’s family-friendly.
 You want somewhere easy to get around, with green space, playgrounds, and food your kids will actually eat.
 Pick places with easy access to amenities like supermarkets and cafes.

-We once booked the W in Kuala Lumpur—beautiful hotel, super fancy, but definitely not made for families with toddlers (no kids club and loud club music).
+We once booked the W in Kuala Lumpur, beautiful hotel, super fancy, but definitely not made for families with toddlers (no kids club and loud club music).
 We’ll come back without kids, though.

 3. Let the Kids Help Plan

-Of course, do a little homework first and pick a few new places you’re all okay with and that are within your budget.
+This is one of my favorite family travel tips!
+Involve your kids in the planning process and let them help choose where you’re going.
+Of course, do a little homework first and pick a few places you’re all okay with and that are within your budget.
 Then let the kids make the final call.

 The best part?
 They’ll feel super proud and important.
-And bonus: they’ll complain way less on the trip — because hey, it was their choice!
+And bonus: they’ll complain way less on the trip, because hey, it was their choice!

-4. Book Seats Together—Don’t Rely on Luck
+4. Book Seats Together — Don’t Rely on Luck

 Never assume airlines will seat you together.
 Just booking as a family doesn’t guarantee it.
 While it hasn’t personally happened to us (maybe we were lucky), I see stories about it in Facebook groups almost daily.
 Families get split up all the time, even with toddlers.